FAQ - Human Resources at Ohio State

 - 9-digit OSU Employee ID – your Delta Dental ID is your Employee ID with no changes.

 Dental cards are not required for services.
-If you wish to attain a dental card for services, you can print one through the Consumer Toolkit.
+If you would like to obtain a dental card for services, you can print one through the Consumer Toolkit.

 Each enrolled member and their dependents may have two regular cleanings and exams in the plan year.
 Two additional cleanings will be covered when medically necessary.
 (Two additional cleanings per benefit year are considered medically necessary for individuals with at-risk conditions such as documented periodontal disease, diabetes, kidney failure, organ or bone marrow transplant recipient, and for individuals receiving dialysis, chemotherapy, radiation treatment, or are HIV positive.)